opencitations/heritrace/user_testing/packages/technician/README.md

-# HERITRACE Technician Testing Package
+# HERITRACE Configurator Testing Package

-This package contains everything needed to test HERITRACE from a technician's perspective with pre-built Docker images.
+This package contains everything needed to test HERITRACE from a configurator's perspective with pre-built Docker images.

 ## Contents